Zivi09/Zivi09/README.md

 ## Fun Facts

-- 🔭 [Share something interesting about yourself]
+- 🔭 [love discovering and building]
-- 🌟 [Another fun fact or hobby]
+- 🌟 [a personility worth the short]

 Thanks for stopping by my profile! 😊 Let's connect and build something awesome together!